ad-si/TaskLite/docs-source/related.md

-[Todo.txt]    | Simple and extensible shell script for managing a todotxt file [Todoman]     | Simple iCalendar + CalDAV based CLI todo manager [Toodles]     | Project management from the TODO's in your codebase [TTDL]        | Terminal Todo List Manager
+[Todo.txt]    | Simple and extensible shell script for managing a todotxt file [Todoman]     | Simple iCalendar + CalDAV based CLI todo manager [Toodles]     | Project management from the TODO's in your codebase [Topydo]      | Powerful todo list application for the console based on todo.txt [TTDL]        | Terminal Todo List Manager
 [Unfog]       | A simple CLI task and time manager [Vikunja]     | Self-hostable to-do app